 Pay attention at the back of the class.
-Especially you, Pollard and Ottaway: JEAN BRODIE has a lesson for you on the law and libraries
+Especially you, Pollard and Ottaway: GENE BRODIE has a lesson for you on the law and libraries

 If nothing else, Croydon Council’s libraries consultation – or to give it the council’s catchy official title, “Library building network options Consultation” – has been a bit of an education for residents borough-wide, as well as some of our elected representatives.

 It might – we can but hope – have even enlightened the dullards running the council.
 Such has been the response to the divisive consultation that on Monday night, Sara “Book Token” Bashford was forced to announce that the result of the consultation will not be published at the end of this month, but postponed until July (presumably in the hope that everyone will have forgotten, given up, or gone away on holiday).

 Perhaps by then Croydon South’s absentee MP, Richard Ottaway, might have learned of the statutory nature of libraries provision and the duty of our council to provide an efficient and comprehensive library service under the Public Museums and Libraries Act, 1964.

 The ignorance of Ottaway is nothing short of astonishing, particularly if you consider that he, along with every other MP in England, received this helpful piece of guidance from the Chartered Institute of Librarians (click here).

 Ottaway, it is worth remembering, is a man who has in the past exhibited a great fondness for books, as long as they were books of receipts that he could use to claim his MP’s expenses on his two homes – neither of which are within his constituency.

 During the council’s library consultation process, Croydon’s most senior Member of Parliament wrote to one constituent: